Phongtlam/myjourney/content/portfolio/reactchess.md

 To further optimize the searches and decrease work load on the AI, a pruning method is employed to keep track of the worst/best move of each player so far to avoid searching into branches that will given bad results.

 > This method can typically reduce the branching factor searches down to 25 from the average of 35 per ply.

-## Things to do:
-This is right now the state of the AI.
-The plan is to update this section with Alpha/Beta pruning to improve searches and thus increases efficiency of the AI.
-The next step is to create a database for openers and endgame board configurations.